 Make sure you are connected to the web.
 Voyant Tools can work off-line, but making that possible involves many steps.

-- Find the Wikipedia page associated with your name on THIS LIST (NOW available); you will use this page as an object for analysis in this Workshop.
+- Find the Wikipedia page associated with your name on THE LIST PROVIDED IN SAKAI MESSAGES (20 Nov.
+2019); you will use this page as an object for analysis in this Workshop.

 - Open up the Voyant Tools page at http://voyant-tools.org/.